-For us a tradition means eating at our favourite restaurant on a weekend which becomes a continued practice as long as we are in and around that place.
+For us, a tradition means eating at our favourite restaurant on a weekend which becomes a continued practice as long as we are in and around that place.
 We don’t have any food traditions like how our parents have because we are not creating any.
 As far as we are concerned, food must be fast and convenient to consume on-the-go.

 It is clear that too much of convenience has spoiled us and we are addicted only to what is easily accessible.
-I admit that after a long day at work I rather get my food delivered at home and relax, than to get into my kitchen and do a full round of being up on my feet again.
-However, for me, the routine of eating out did not last for long.
+I admit that after a long day at work I rather get my food delivered at home and relax than to get into my kitchen and do a full round of being up on my feet again.
+However, for me, the routine of eating out did not last long.
 For one thing, it was emptying my pocket pretty soon and more than that I started gaining weight.

-Usually, I do not get enough time to make all the meals at home but the least I can do is to take care of my dinner and on weekends eat only one meal or snack out with my friends so that I can socialise over a meal or drink.
+Usually, I do not get enough time to make all the meals at home but the least I can do is to take care of my dinner and on weekends eat only one meal or snack out with my friends so that I can socialize over a meal or drink.

 The ones who don’t have much experience in cooking can also get things easily done in the kitchen with a little effort and help from your digital world.
 Today, millennials are bringing their mobile devices into the kitchen along with a willing-to-cook attitude.
 I say, whatever helps as long as we are trying.